-- 1.7.1 Measures shall be in place by Providers to ensure that the subscriber to or purchaser of any Media Service which disseminates Adult Material is an adult. - 1.7.2 Representations of sexual intercourse shall not occur before The Watershed unless there is a serious educational purpose.
-Any discussion on, or portrayal of, sexual behaviour shall be editorially justified if included before The Watershed and shall be appropriately limited.
+1.7.1 Measures must be in place by Providers to ensure that the subscriber to or purchaser of any Media Service which disseminates adult material is an adult.

+1.7.2 Representations of sexual intercourse must not occur before the Watershed unless there is a serious educational purpose.
+Any discussion on, or portrayal of, sexual behaviour must be editorially justified if included before the Watershed and must be appropriately limited.